-In Q1 2018 there was one administrative receivership.
-Since 2012 there have tended to be fewer than ten cases per quarter.
-This because use of this procedure is restricted to certain types of company or to floating charges created before September 2003.
+In Q3 2018 there were no administrative receiverships.
+Since 2012 there has tended to be fewer than 10 cases per quarter.
+This is because use of this procedure is restricted to certain types of company or to floating charges created before September 2003.
+Any small changes will result in large percentage changes.